-3.1.40 Travel behavioural change is at the heart of the aims and objectives set out in this Plan.
+- 3.1.40 Travel behavioural change is at the heart of the aims and objectives set out in this Plan.
 Gloucestershire's Thinktravel initiative aims to inform, educate and inspire people to make journeys in a smarter, more sustainable way and therefore reduce single occupancy car journeys on the transport network.
-The Thinktravel initiative is supported by an online information portal providing information about sustainable travel options such as walking, cycling, using public transport and car sharing aimed at individuals, communities, schools and businesses.

-3.1.41 As part of the Local Sustainable Transport Fund (LSTF) delivery, segmentation analysis was used to determine, street-by-street (in Cheltenham and Gloucester), people's probable propensity to change travel habits and to what modes.
-46 This is particularly relevant in a county with large rural areas and an urban core, which will require very different approaches to the challenge of convincing people to travel more actively and sustainably.

-3.1.42 Transfer from car to other modes is most likely in larger urban settlements with high quality, reliable and frequent public transport.
+The Thinktravel initiative is supported by an online information portal providing information about sustainable travel options such as walking, cycling, using public transport and car sharing aimed at individuals, communities, schools and businesses. - 3.1.41 As part of the Local Sustainable Transport Fund (LSTF) delivery, segmentation analysis was used to determine, street-by-street (in Cheltenham and Gloucester), people's probable propensity to change travel habits and to what modes.
+46 This is particularly relevant in a county with large rural areas and an urban core, which will require very different approaches to the challenge of convincing people to travel more actively and sustainably. - 3.1.42 Transfer from car to other modes is most likely in larger urban settlements with high quality, reliable and frequent public transport.
 Levels of walking and cycling are also strongly influenced by feelings of personal safety.
 To enable greater awareness of travel choice, each CPS area will require its own bespoke approach to behavioural interventions covering local cultural, social and economic factors.
 As these types of measures rely so heavily on human choice and perception, it will be essential for Local Plans and, importantly, Neighbourhood Plans to embed smarter choices tools within these localised strategies.

-3.1.44 GCC will also continue to work with schools on their travel plans whilst promoting and encouraging young people through our Thinktravel programme to take up active travel modes as an alternative to car travel, where safe to do so.
+- 3.1.43 Reliable, up to the minute travel information on travel conditions can influence travel behaviour.
+GCC will increase the role of technology to assist in the dissemination of journey information.
+There are several tools available to support this and, as funding becomes available, GCC will aim to upgrade its travel information offer through the Thinktravel web portal. - 3.1.44 GCC will also continue to work with schools on their travel plans whilst promoting and encouraging young people through our Thinktravel programme to take up active travel modes as an alternative to car travel, where safe to do so.